apple-fritter/celebration/README.md

 ---

-The `.bashrc` files also comprise various settings and aliases that streamline frequently used commands, making them more efficient while the history command and history ignoring commands' format have been tailored to enhance productivity, and they includes aliases for referencing system management shell scripts also provided in this repository.
+These files also comprise various settings and aliases that streamline frequently used commands, making them more efficient while the history command and history ignoring commands' format have been tailored to enhance productivity, and they includes aliases for referencing system management shell scripts also provided in this repository.

 ##### Establish the time format for long-running commands
 ```shell